umich-vci/terraform-provider-rhsm/docs/resources/allocation.md

 * `type` - The type of the subscription allocation.
 The only one supported by this resource is `Satellite`.

 * `version` - The version of the subscription allocation type.
-This defaults to 6.5, but can be adjusted in the RHSM portal.
+This defaults in the API to 6.5 and cannot be set through the API.
+It can be adjusted in the RHSM portal.

 * `created_date` - The date and time the subscription allocation was created.